lucaSchilling/SimpleBots/botconfig/frontend/README.md

 # Frontend
-In this Folder you find everything about the frontend about our configuration.
+In this Folder you will find everything about the frontend of our configuration.

 ## Structure